Ensuring that Email Generated by Adobe Connect Servers is Received

 There have been more than a few incidents reported on the topic of email messages from Adobe Connect servers not getting delivered.
 These include messages generated by the Adobe Connect Events module as well as system email messages such as that generated by changing a password.

-The first thing to avoid to prevent this problem is that of using special characters in the host’s name.
-This is scheduled to be fixed in Connect 9.3, but currently, in 9.2, if you place a comma in the Event host’s name such as Frank D., El Presidente’ it will cause an error identified in our server logs by a messaging exception.
+If you are runnign a version of Connect prior to 9.3, the first thing to avoid to prevent this problem is that of using special characters in the host’s name.
+Prior to 9.3, if you place a comma in the Event host’s name such as Frank D., El Presidente’ it will cause an error identified in our server logs by a messaging exception.

-The second thing to avoid is inviting over 20,000 participants to an Event.
+Also, prior to 9.3, avoid is inviting over 20,000 participants to an Event.
 This generates an operation size error and causes problems with email messages being sent out.
-We also plan to address this ceiling tentatively in Connect 9.3.

-With specific reference to Adobe Connect Hosted accounts, we just made the following change to ameliorate email problems: As of April 28th, 2014, administrative email notifications sent from Adobe Connect servers will now be coming from firstname.lastname@example.org instead of email@example.com This will help by disassociating Connect-generated email from that of the Acrobat domain which could be potentially blocked by virtue of its identification with document storage.
-We also made some internal changes to the way the Connect servers handle email and we worked with our Web infrastructure partners to insure that Connect generated email was not being treated as SPAM on the Web.
+With specific reference to Adobe Connect Hosted accounts, administrative email notifications sent from Adobe Connect servers come from firstname.lastname@example.org (previously email@example.com).
+We are always making internal changes to the way the Connect servers handle email and working with our Web infrastructure partners to insure that Connect generated email was not being treated as SPAM on the Web.

 There is a bit of a conundrum here.
 If Adobe Connect Events email invitations are sent out in massive mailings to those who perceive the email as SPAM, then the Adobe Connect servers could be tagged as producing SPAM by those end-user recipients.
 An overzealous Events manager may cause Gmail and other providers to treat Adobe Connect email as SPAM.
 When an Event that is capped at 500 participants sends out 5000 email invitations, it is expected that many recipients will at best ignore the inbound email traffic and many more may consider the traffic to be a nuisance.
 We are investigating possible approaches to ameliorate this problem and plan in 9.3 to add an opt-out option for Events invitations that will offer a convenient alternative to any SPAM reply option for recipients to invoke.